PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

       and *shock* (v.), this would count as four minimal pairs if homophones are included, but only one if homophones are ignored.
 The default is to ignore homophones.
+   c. **Output list of minimal pairs to a file**: It is possible to save
+      a list of all the actual minimal pairs that PCT finds that hinge on a particular chosen contrast to a .txt file.
+To do so, enter a file path name, or select "Choose file..." to use a regular system dialogue box.
+If nothing is entered here, no list will be saved, but the overall output will still be provided (and can be saved independently).

-7. **Additional parameters for change in entropy**: If you are calculating functional load using change in entropy, one additional parameter can be set.
+5. **Change in entropy options**: If you are calculating functional load using change in entropy, one additional parameter can be set.

    a. **Type or token frequency**: As described in :ref:`method_change_entropy`, entropy can be
       calculated using either type or token frequencies.
 This option determines which to use.

+6. **Tier**: Select which tier the functional load should be calculated from.
+   The default is the “transcription” tier, i.e., looking at the entire word transcriptions.
+If another tier has been created (see :ref:`create_tiers`), functional load can be calculated on the basis of that tier.
+For example, if a vowel tier has been created, then “minimal pairs” will be entries that are identical except for one entry in the vowels only, entirely independently of consonants.
+Thus, the words [mapotik] and [ʃɹaɡefli] would be treated as a minimal pair, given that their vowel-tier representations are [aoi] and [aei].

+7. **Pronunciation variants**: If the corpus contains multiple pronunciation variants for lexical items, select what strategy should be used.
+For details, see :ref:`pronunciation_variants`.

+8. **Minimum frequency**: It is possible to set a minimum token frequency for words in the corpus in order to be included in the calculation.
+   This allows easy exclusion of rare words; for example, if one were calculating the functional load of [s] vs. [ʃ] in English and didn’t set a minimum frequency, words such as *santy* (vs. *shanty*) might be included, which might not be a particularly accurate reflection of the phonological knowledge of speakers.
+To include all words in the corpus, regardless of their token frequency, set the the minimum frequency to 0.

-Here is an example of selecting [m] and [n], with functional load to be calculated on the basis of minimal pairs, only including words with a token frequency of at least 1, from the built-in example corpus:
+Here is an example of selecting [m] and [n], with functional load to be calculated on the basis of minimal pairs, only including words with a token frequency of at least 1, from the built-in example corpus (which only has canonical forms):

 .. image:: static/funtionalloaddialog.png
    :width: 90%
    :align: center

-8. Results table: Once all parameters have been set, click one of the two “Calculate functional load” buttons.
+10. **Results**: Once all parameters have been set, click one of the two “Calculate functional load” buttons.
 If this is the first calculation, the option to “start new results table” should be selected.
 For subsequent calculations, the calculation can be added to the already started table, for direct comparison, or a new table can be started.
 [Note that if a table is closed, new calculations will not be added to the previously open table; a new table must be started.]
-Either way, the results table will have the following columns, with one row per calculation: segment 1, segment 2, which tier was used, which measurement method was selected, the resulting functional load, what the minimum frequency was, and for calculations using minimal pairs, whether the count is absolute or relative and whether homophones were ignored or not.
+Either way, the results table will have the following columns, with one row per calculation: segment 1, segment 2, which tier was used, which measurement method was selected, the resulting functional load, what the minimum frequency was, what strategy was used for dealing with pronunciation variants, and for calculations using minimal pairs, whether the count is absolute or relative and whether homophones were ignored or not.
 (For calculations using change in entropy, “N/A” values are entered into the latter two columns.)

-9. Saving results: Once a results table has been generated for at least one pair, the table can be saved by clicking on “Save to file” at the bottom of the table to open a system dialogue box and save the results at a user-designated location.
+11. **Saving results**: Once a results table has been generated for at least one pair, the table can be saved by clicking on “Save to file” at the bottom of the table to open a system dialogue box and save the results at a user-designated location.

 .. image:: static/funtionalloadresults.png
    :width: 90%